cristianastan2/AOES-CLIM670-CESM-LandModeling/_episodes/02-Land-Experiments.md

 > Where would I look up this difference between this compset and the previous one?
 >
 >
-> Which files in my two cases should I compare to see
+> Which files in my two cases should I compare to see how they differ
 >
 >
 {: .challenge}